Ella Masar: Houston Dash, 2014–2015

-FC Rosengård 2016–2018
+FC Rosengård, 2016–2018

 In December 2015, FC Rosengård announced the signing of Masar for the 2016 season.
 McLeod had previously told the press that the two would be playing together in Sweden.
 For the 2016 season she was tied, with Marta, for most goals.
 As of October 17, 2017 she has tied her season high of 13 goals from last year, and is tied for 2nd with most goals in Sweden's Damallsvenskan.
 There are 3 league games remaining.

-VfL Wolfsburg 2018–2019
+VfL Wolfsburg, 2018–2019

-At the beginning of the year 2018 Masar comes free transfer from the Swedish record champion FC Rosengård and signs a contract with Vfl Wolfsburg until 2019.
+At the beginning of 2018, Masar signed with VfL Wolfsburg until 2019 on a free transfer from FC Rosengård.

 International career

 Masar's international career began in 2007 with the U-21 Women's National Team.
 She appeared in 12 games, scoring two goals and adding an assist.
 In 2008, the U-21 team switched to being a U-23 team.
 For the newly re-branded U-23 Women's National Team, Masar appeared in eight games and scored three goals, her last appearance coming in 2009 before she became ineligible due to age.

 Masar's made her debut for the United States women's national soccer team on October 29, 2009 against Germany, where she was a 73rd-minute substitute for Amy Rodriguez.
 Masar and Kacey White were late additions to the squad due to the retirement of Angela Hucles and an injury to Megan Rapinoe.